 Image Based Linux with Bootable Container Images

 Over the last decade, OCI containers have become a de facto way to deploy a complete functioning Linux user space as an application.
 A large set of practices and tooling have evolved around them.
-Bootable containers are a modern opinionated way of deploying, configuring and managing immutable image based Linux systems.
+Bootable containers are a modern opinionated way of deploying, configuring and managing image based Linux systems.

 Our goals are: